Knowing What A Hustler Needs: Top Tips for Working Remotely & Earning Big!

 Although there are huge benefits to working from home, one of the drawbacks is the lack of social and work-related interaction between work colleagues.

-Make time to connect with your work colleagues from your virtual office throughout the day, whether it is a quick Facetime meeting to touch base about a project you are working on, or a scheduled virtual coffee break to catch up on the latest news.
+Make time to connect with your work colleagues from your virtual office throughout the day.
+It can be a quick Facetime meeting to touch base about a project you are working on.
+Moreover, it could be a scheduled virtual coffee break to catch up on the latest news.

 Many companies are also scheduling weekly “Social Hours” to encourage employees to get together and chat with each other about topics unrelated to work.
 Some companies call this a virtual water cooler or a virtual happy hour.